- Leadership Team

 Ms. Flury came to Children’s National from the Johns Hopkins Health System, where she served as the Senior Director, Health Care Transformation and Strategic Planning playing a significant leadership role in the organization’s preparations for health care reform .
 Before joining Johns Hopkins, Ms. Flury worked at KPMG, LLP where she provided national leadership to KPMG's Health Care Strategy and Governance Practice, and ran her own healthcare consulting firm for a time.
 Ms. Flury earned her B.S. in Business Administration from Elizabethtown College in PA, and her M.A. in Organizational Psychology from Immaculata University, also in PA.

-Chief Operations Officer and Executive Vice President of Patient Care Services
+EVP, Chief Operating Officer of Patient Care Services

 Mary Anne Hilliard, Esq.